scottcreed/GettingAndCleaningData/README.md

 This is the final project for the Coursera Getting and Cleaning Data course.

-## UCI HAR Dataset\GettingAndCleaningDataFinal.csv
-The script file run_analysis.R contains all the logic to produce the initial tidy dataset:
+The script file **run_analysis.R** contains all the logic to produce the two tidy datasets:
+- Data\GettingAndCleaningDataFinal.csv
+- Data\GettingAndCleaningDataAvgMeanAndStd.csv

+## GettingAndCleaningDataFinal.csv
+This file is the tidy dataset containing all observations for mean and std measures.
+It is produced as follows:
 - Download the zip file from the source to a Data directory (which is created if it does not exist)
 - Extract the zip file to the Data Directory
 - Reads the **UCI HAR Dataset\features.txt** file which provides names for the 561 columns in the observations